-Protective barrier from external stressors such as radiation, bacteria, pollutants, chemicals and injury
+- Protective barrier from external stressors such as radiation, bacteria, pollutants, chemicals and injury

-Thermal regulation and toxin excretion through sweat
+- Thermal regulation and toxin excretion through sweat

-Production of vitamin D via sunlight
+- Production of vitamin D via sunlight

 When ingesting chemicals and toxins, if our organs of elimination (such as the bowels, liver and kidneys) are overburdened or not functioning at their best (which is quite common nowadays with our increased toxic load) we can see this show up on our skin in the form of acne, psoriasis, and eczema.

-Common ingredients to avoid in skin care products
+Common ingredients to avoid in skincare products

 Endocrine disruptor, linked to breast cancer as well as an overabundance of estrogenic activity and breast cancer.

 Associated with cancer, linked with skin allergies and irritation.

 3. Synthetic fragrances

 May trigger allergies, asthma and migraines, possible carcinogen, linked to neurotoxicity.